 Jefferson also co-signed a loan for a friend in 1818 for $20,000.
 Unfortunately, his friend passed away shortly thereafter, and Jefferson was forced to take on the unpaid debt.
 The Panic of 1819 only made his presidential debt worse, lowering real estate values.
 Price fluctuations on commodities rendered his farm income inadequate and unreliable.

 After his presidency, the situation became dire.
 The press found out that his estate and assets were far under the value of his debts.
 Americans raised money to try to help get out of debt, but after Jefferson died in 1826, the donations stopped rolling in, and his grandson absorbed the debts.
 Monticello, as well as Jefferson’s land, slaves, furniture, and more, were sold, and still did not cover the debts.

 There is a lot to be learned from Jefferson’s situation and his presidential debt.
 Jefferson made the most common mistake of all – not keeping a budget.
 When in office, he went by rough estimates in his head of how much he was spending on dinner parties and wine.
 Rather than keep track, his spending went awry, and he was shocked when he received the final bill on the way out of the White House.

 Prepare for all possibilities by keeping all personal debts low so that your children and loved ones don’t need to absorb your problems after you pass.
-If you’ve been saddled with debt from a sudden death and not sure how to pay down debt, get help immediately from a certified credit counseling agency.
+If you’ve been saddled with debt from sudden death and are not sure how to pay down debt, get help immediately from a certified credit counseling agency.